 Life...According to Z

-The first installment of a children's book series (of the same name) written from the perspective of a prepubescent, Black, transgender male who introduces himself to his mother for the first time at the age of 7.
-This book series chronicles real family triumph over daily life challenges, including family disharmony, harassment/physical threats from peers and the constant rejection of the larger community.
+first installment of mothasistah's children's book series (of the same name) written from the perspective of a prepubescent, Black, trans male who introduces himself to his mother, for the first time, at the age of 7. this series chronicles real family triumph over daily life challenges, including family disharmony, harassment/physical threats from peers and the constant rejection of the larger community.